How Career Coaching Helps You Succeed: Everything You Need to Know

 Career Counselors are healers.
 We work on recovery, focusing on your mental resilience in the workplace.
 Work is stressful, and compounding factors like a toxic workplace, toxic manager/leadership, burnout, imposter syndrome, self-doubt, confidence, etc., can hurt your professional and personal life.

 Career Counselors are formally trained with a Masters or higher degree.
-They often come from a counseling background and specialize in Career development.
+They often come from a counseling background and specialize in career development, can offer specialized assessments, and deepen their client’s self-understanding and lead them to the executive level faster.

-For example, I have a Master’s degree in Mental Health and Marriage and Family Counseling and a Graduate Certificate in Career Counseling.
+For example, I have a Master’s degree in Counseling and a certificate in Career Counseling.
 These help me work on workplace trauma, personal trauma, burnout, motivation, and imposter syndrome from a counseling perspective to heal the unaddressed past to help unlock the next-level confidence.
+I can also help as a life coach to bridge the intersection between career and life – thus Work-Life Balance.

-Career Coaches don’t need formal training, nearly anyone can become a career coach.
+Career Coaches don’t need formal training, nearly anyone can call themselves a career coach.
 This informal title can give amazing coaches lower barriers to helping people because they can do what they’re naturally good at – helping people.
+BUT, this low entry to “career coach” title also provides opportunity to poor or low-impact coaches to work with people because of their marketing ability and they often over promise and under deliver, but makes you feel confident they’ll get you there.

 To determine if a Coach is qualified, ask them questions and challenge them to go deeper in sharing their insights.
 If they start getting frustrated or annoyed, you need a new coach.
 The ICF offers formal coaching training, which can help.
 But, with coaches, it’s best to have conversations and challenge them to share more detailed answers and approaches.
 I’ve worked with incredible career coaches without a degree; their drive, passion, and determination make them incredible.
 So, be aware and be open.

 If you’re in school, career advisors are great to share resources to help you determine which areas you should explore.
-They’re great for K-12 students trying to get a direction, where one or two pieces of advice are helpful.
+Ideally a great option for High School students and early career individuals looking for part-time work or their first job.
 Most career advisors are knowledgeable in their particular areas of expertise.
 They are great when you’re specializing in your career.

 Now, for a nearly endless list of Career Development services, we provide: